Forte500/ERYING-i9-11900H-ES-Hackintosh/README.md

 ![macOSver](https://img.shields.io/badge/macOS-Ventura-brightgreen.svg)

 ### ⚠️ Disclaimer:
-- This EFI is meant to be for **TEST-ONLY**, I strongly do not recommend trying to use this efi for daily drive
-- Use this EFI as an **example**, remember to always make your efi so you know how to fix it in case something breaks...
-- This EFI will probably not be constantly updated to the latest version of opencore especially if no major changes are made
-- Please read the whole readme before proceeding
+- This EFI is currently **undergoing testing** and is not recommended for daily use.
+Keep in mind that minor to major changes may occur during this testing phase.
+It serves as an example for creating your own EFI, ensuring you can troubleshoot issues that might occur during the process.
+Keep in mind that future updates may not be regular, especially if there are no major changes to OpenCore.
+Before proceeding, please read the entire README carefully to avoid missing important details.
-- The efi is not cleaned from garbage or useless things yet
+- The EFI is not cleaned from garbage or useless things yet
-- Please, Change the **[SMBIOS serial number](https://github.com/Forte500/ERYING-i9-11900H-ES-Hackintosh/tree/main#generating-smbios)** before using the EFI
+- Please, Change the **[SMBIOS serial number](https://github.com/Forte500/ERYING-i9-11900H-ES-Hackintosh#%EF%B8%8F-setup)** before using the EFI
 ##

 ### ⚠️ BIOS Disclaimer: